Cancer Alley

 A mound of oil drums near the Baton Rouge ExxonMobil Refinery along the Mississippi River in December 1972.

-Cancer Alley is the regional nickname given to an 85 mi stretch of land along the Mississippi River between Baton Rouge and New Orleans, in the River Parishes of Louisiana, which contains over 200 petrochemical plants and refineries.
-As of 2012, this area accounted for 25% of the petrochemical production in the United States.
-By the 1970s the EPA documented serious water and air pollution.
-Environmentalists consider the region a sacrifice zone where rates of cancer caused by air pollution exceed the federal government's own limits of acceptable risk.
+Cancer Alley is the regional nickname given to an 184 mi stretch of land along the Mississippi River between the Baton Rouge metropolitan area and the Gulf of Mexico, in the River Parishes of Louisiana, which contains over 350 industrial facilities that emit significant amounts of air pollution.
+Cancer Alley houses the largest concentration of fossil fuel and petrochemical plants and refineries in the Western Hemisphere.
+As of 2025, this area accounted for 25% of the petrochemical production in the United States.